IDFC Response to COVID-19 Crisis

 ICD will provide US$ 250 million of emergency funding mainly in the form of medium to long-term financing instruments to help existing and new clients in the financial, agri-food, energy and other affected sectors.
 ICD will also be aiding the private healthcare industry of affected member countries to meet surging need for services, equipment and medicines.
 Further, ICD will work closely with 100+ local and regional financial institutions in its network to provide necessary support so they can continue to finance SMEs in affected sectors within the markets they operate.
 Read more.

-The German Government announced in mid-March and early April major liquidity and investment support measures that are implemented by KfW together with commercial banks.
-The KfW Special Programme loans are available to small and medium-sized enterprises as well as large companies and include lower interest rates, simplified risk assessment procedures and a high liability waiver by KfW.
-Read more.
+In March 2020, KfW launched a Covid-19 Special Programme available to small and medium-sized enterprises as well as large companies in Germany.
+The loan terms have been improved with lower interest rates, simplified risk assessment and a higher liability waiver by KfW.
+Read more

 As a Special Mission Vehicle (SMV) under the Ministry of Finance (MoF) of Indonesia focusing on infrastructure financing, PT SMI is extending its Corporate Social Responsibility (CSR) measures amounting to IDR 2.1 billion or equivalent to US$ 134,000 to respond to the challenges brought about by the COVID-19 Pandemic.
 Read more.